Skip to main content

 Overrides and resolutions

 Bun supports npm’s "overrides" and Yarn’s "resolutions" in package.json.
-These are mechanisms for specifying a version range for metadependencies—the dependencies of your dependencies.
-Refer to Package manager > Overrides and resolutions for complete documentation.
+Both specify a version range for metadependencies, the dependencies of your dependencies.
+See overrides and resolutions.

 package.json